thelastbaldwin/thelastbaldwin.github.io/_posts/plamo/2016-04-27-hg_sengoku_astray.md

 Next, the inset green areas
 were a fun challenge to paint.
 I painted the green before the red and white and carefully masked off the recess with sticky tack.
-If you look carefully you can see a little overspray on the right knee.
+If you look carefully you can see a little overspray on the left knee.
 Since this was an impulse buy, I rushed this dude and finished in 4 days.

 ![hg sengoku astray](http://i.imgur.com/LRBGIuMh.jpg)